Supporting New Zealand small businesses for 5 years.

 Repayment and Taxation

 Minimum yearly repayments on director’s loans fall under Division 7A.
-If the minimum payment is not made, the deficit amount becomes a dividend in that financial year under Division 7A.
+If the minimum payment is not paid by the deadline, the deficit amount becomes a dividend in that financial year under Division 7A.

-You must make the minimum repayment amount by June 30th of the year they are due.
+You must make the minimum repayment amount paid by June 30th of the year they are due.

 Minimum loan repayment amount calculates on the basis of the total loans made to a shareholder or director.